 The committee agenda is published on the Wednesday of the week before the meeting.
 Updates to the agenda papers are published prior to the meeting and there may be a final update for members to read on the day of the meeting.
 All reports are available on the website.

-Committee meetings are open to the press and public.
+Committee meetings are currently being held virtually and are open to the press and public via the council's YouTube channel.
 Occasionally, there may be an "exempt" item which needs to be decided in closed session and the Chairman will announce this at the start of the meeting.

 The committee can approve, refuse or (occasionally) defer an application.
 Decision notices are issued within two working days of the committee meeting.